fazriansyahmuh/tabsnapshotpro/README.md

 **Save your tabs, save your RAM.**

-Tab Snapshot Pro is a lightweight Firefox browser extension that allows you to save all your open tabs as a snapshot and restore them later with a single click.
+Tab Snapshot Pro is a lightweight browser extension for **Firefox and Google Chrome** that allows you to save all your open tabs as a snapshot and restore them later with a single click.
 It helps reduce memory usage and keeps your browsing sessions organized.

 ## ✨ Features